RamonReilman/website_biodock/README.md

 ```
 But you could also create an alias in the .bash_aliases or .bashrc files. <br>
 <br>
-Plip: <br>
+PLIP: <br>
-There are 2 ways to install plip, depending on if you're installing it on your own computer or the bin computers. <br>
+There are 2 ways to install PLIP, depending on if you're installing it on your own computer or the bin computers. <br>

 On your own laptop/computer:
 ```bash
 ~$ pip3 install -r /path/to/requirements.txt --no-deps plip
 ```

-To install plip on a bin computer, you will need to install it in a virtual enviroment. <br>
+To install PLIP on a bin computer, you will need to install it in a virtual enviroment. <br>
 ```bash
 ~$ python3 -m venv /path/to/newvenv --system-site-packages
 # Activate the venv